 5. Automatic discovery of reused text is a major field of research in engineering journals, and there are many papers on the subject.
 For excellent overviews of relatively recent methods, see Alzahrani 2012 and Wang 2014.
 For recent papers in the Digital Humanities that leverage automatic discovery of text reuse, see Bamman 2009, Mews 2010, Roe 2012, Smith 2013, Forstall 2014, and Ganascia 2014. ↩

-7. These hashes were generated using the “minhash” technique introduced by Andrei Broder (Broder 1997) and documented in Mining of Massive Datasets, 3.3-3.4.
+6. These hashes were generated using the “minhash” technique introduced by Andrei Broder (Broder 1997) and documented in Mining of Massive Datasets, 3.3-3.4.
 All character trigram sets were hashed using the same set of 256 permutation functions, which allowed the processing to be massively parallelized.
-These minhash signatures collectively provide a “locality-sensitive hash” of each passage, such that the probability of two passages generating the same hash sequence is proportional to the similarity between those passages. ↩
+These minhash signatures collectively provide a “locality-sensitive hash” of each passage, such that the probability of two passages generating the same hash sequence is proportional to the similarity between those passages.
+The 14-word window size and 3-character subwindow size used as hyperparameters in the minhashing analysis described above were selected based on tests run on a corpus of sample intertextual matches, on which task they performed better than all other window size selections. ↩

 11. Analyzing images for similar content is a large and well-studied field in computer vision.
 For a recent survey of the advances convolutional neural networks have made in this field, see Altenberger (2018).